 All three of these styles of bikes typically do not have a long, flat top tube for the cradles to attach to and usually need an adapter bar to facilitate loading.
 This adapter bar is often called a “top tube adapter” because it mimics a horizontal top tube for easier loading.

 Be aware, however, that using an adapter bar does lower the bike on the rack.
 This is especially problematic with low cars (such as small sedans) when you are hauling larger bikes with 27.5 or 29″ tires.
 With an adapter bar, the front wheel of the bike can hang over a foot below the bumper of the car, which puts the wheel at a much greater risk of being damaged.

-Purchasing a rack with cradles that swivel (all the Allens on this list swivel), can in some cases prevent the need for an adaptor bar.
-All the racks on this list (except the Saris) also allow you to load a bike via their top tube and their downtube, versus just on their downtube, which can also greatly increase a bike’s vertical clearance.
+Purchasing a rack with cradles that swivel (all the Allens on this list swivel), can in some cases prevent the need for an adapter bar.
+All the racks on this list (except the Saris) also allow you to load a bike via their top tube and their down tube, versus just on their top tube, which can greatly increase a bike’s vertical clearance.

 The swept-back handlebars on cruiser-style bikes can cause issues as the handlebars often block cradles or the space for a bike to be loaded directly next to it.
 As a result, we recommend purchasing a rack with a higher capacity than you need.
 So if you have two cruiser styles bikes, buy at least a 3-capacity rack so you can leave the cradles in between the bikes empty.

 Also, most carbon bike manufacturers will not warranty bikes due to damage on hanging racks.
 Definitely stick to a platform rack if you have a carbon frame!